MAKE CHAPTER 288 YOUR AVIATION HOME! E-AB, TYPE CERTIFIED, VINTAGE, WARBIRD, ETC.

 For more information about the EAA Young Eagle Program, click on the button below and it will take you to the EAA's Young Eagle website.

-OUR NEXT YOUNG EAGLE EVENT WILL BE SATURDAY, APRIL 22, 2023 AND WILL BEGIN AT 0830 AT THE SPRUCE CREEK POA OFFICE
+OUR LATEST YOUNG EAGLE EVENT WAS SATURDAY NOV 16 IT BEGAN AT 0830 AT THE SPRUCE CREEK POA OFFICE

 This update is from Jim Clark:

-In the first 6 months of 2022 EAA Chapter 288 sponsored 4 Young Eagle Rallies and flew 72 Young Eagles.
-I want to thank and recognize the pilots and ground volunteers that flew these Young Eagles and invested their time, talent and treasure.
+I want to thank and recognize the pilots and ground volunteers that flew our Young Eagles and invested their time, talent and treasure.

 They Are Pilots: Art Patstone, Arthur Danley, Caleb Gessmann, Conrad Shad, Craig Cousins, Dave Henning, Eileen Weingram, F. Barry Knotts, Jeff Edwards, Jim Clark, John Foster, John Mazur, Keith Moser, Lee Kraus, Louis Rosner, Lynn O'donnell, Michael Heijmans, Scott Cianchette, Steven Arbizzani, Steven Bryk, Stuart Morse, Ted Chang, Tom Kodey, Tony Crawford, and Tyler Pepper